beehr/backend/README.md

 # BeeHR backend
-Sring boot backend for one of my master's degree projects
+Spring boot backend for BeeHR, one of my master's degree projects